Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Introduction

 \section{Introduction}

 In wall bounded shear flows turbulence often arises despite the linear stability of the laminar state \citep{drazin2004hydrodynamic}.
 Under such circumstances, depending on initial conditions and on the presence of finite amplitude perturbations, flows can be either laminar or turbulent.
-Moreover, at moderate Reynolds numbers turbulence cannot be excited uniformly throughout space but it remains restricted to localized domains \citep{reynolds1883xxix,prigent2002largescale}, which require energy input from adjacent laminar regions.
+Moreover, at moderate Reynolds numbers turbulence cannot be excited uniformly throughout space but it remains restricted to localized domains \citep{reynolds1883xxix, wygnanski1973transition, carlson1982flow,alavyoon1986turbulent, daviaud1992subcritical, tillmark1992experiments,prigent2002largescale, tsukahara2005dns}, which require energy input from adjacent laminar regions.
 As a result flows are spatio-temporally intermittent and consist of alternating laminar and turbulent regions.
-For pipe flow where laminar-turbulent patterns are essentially one dimensional, it has been shown that the spacing between turbulent patches (puffs) is related to an energy depletion of the flow and the necessity of the flow profile to recover its more energetic parabolic shape \citep{vandoorne2008flow,hof2010eliminating,samanta2011experimental}.
-For flows extended in two dimensions such as Couette and channel flow the situation is more complex and turbulence tends to appear in the form of stripes that are inclined with respect to the wall movement or bulk flow direction \citep{coles1965transition,prigent2002largescale,tsukahara2005dns, tuckerman2020patterns}.
+For pipe flow where laminar-turbulent patterns are essentially one dimensional, it has been shown that the spacing between turbulent patches (puffs) is related to an energy depletion of the flow and the necessity of the velocity profile to recover its more energetic parabolic shape \citep{vandoorne2008flow,hof2010eliminating,samanta2011experimental}.
+Indeed, in the experiments of \cite{hof2010eliminating} it was shown that if two puffs were triggered too close to each other, the downstream puff would collapse due to the plug-shaped energy-depleted flow exiting the upstream puff.
+For flows extended in two dimensions such as plane-Couette flow (\pcf{}) and plane-Poiseuille flow (\ppf{}), the situation is more complex and turbulence tends to appear in the form of stripes that are inclined with respect to the wall movement or bulk flow direction \citep{coles1965transition,prigent2002largescale,tsukahara2005dns, tuckerman2020patterns}.
 In analogy to pipe flow it has been suggested by \cite{samanta2011experimental} that also in this two-dimensional setting the finite width of stripes is related to the energy depletion of the mean velocity profile and therefore the apparent wavelength of stripe patterns is set by local interactions and not by some global instability \citep{prigent2002largescale}.
 Recently, the mechanism of wavelength selection in Couette flow has been associated by \cite{gome2022patterns} to an energy maximization principle of the large-scale circulatory flow surrounding stripes.